IdahoLabResearch/5GAD/README.md

 # Normal Data and Descriptions
 ### Normal-1UE
-This dataset consists of normal internet traffic recorded on the same interfaces as the attack dataset.
+This dataset consists of normal internet traffic recorded on the network interfaces specified in the diagram above.
 Specifically, it contains network traffic simulated on a single UE with various automated tasks including streaming YouTube videos, accessing 500 popular websites, downloading files via FTP, mounting a SAMBA share and downloading files from it, and having a conference call via Microsoft Teams.

 ### Normal-2UE
 The same traffic types as in *Normal-1UE* were used for *Normal-2UE*, except this time, the traffic generation was divided between 2 UEs.